Case Notes: Steve Trading Bot

 When something goes wrong at 3 AM, you need to reconstruct exactly what happened and why.

-In trading, latency isn’t just UX — it’s edge:
+In trading, timing isn’t just UX — it’s edge:

 We optimized: